 Step-by-Step Guide to Packing Fragile Items

-- Wrap Each Item Individually: For glassware, mirrors, picture frames, and other delicate items, wrap each piece separately using bubble wrap or foam sheets.
+For glassware, mirrors, picture frames, and other delicate items, wrap each piece separately using bubble wrap or foam sheets to protect it.
 Secure the wrapping with packing tape to keep it in place.

-- Add Extra Protection: Insert corner protectors for artwork and mirrors.
-Consider using custom-made crates or rigid containers for particularly valuable or delicate items like sensitive electronics or artwork.
+Insert corner protectors for artwork and mirrors.
+Consider using custom-made crates or rigid containers for particularly valuable or delicate items like electronics or framed art.

-- Perform the Movement Test: Once everything is packed, gently shake the box.
+Once everything is packed, gently shake the box to ensure it is secure.
 If you hear movement, add more cushioning materials, such as air pillows or inflatable packaging, to ensure everything is snug and secure.

 How to Avoid Damage When Packing Fragile Items